 The latter, Venice, is the perfect place to get lost in for two days if you have the time!
 One of the most famous cities in the world, you will need to park or camp outside and head in on public transport.

 Whilst in the region, you might also want to visit the Il Salone del Camper, Italy’s biggest caravan and motorhome show, held in September every year in Parma.

 Bormio and the Stelvio Pass

 We woke to blue skies and a clear forecast…great news as we would be driving our motorhome over the Stelvio pass from Italy into Switzerland.
 How to describe the Stelvio pass?
-Mindblowing, breathtaking, cold at the top (there was still snow in early June) and the fulfilment of a long held dream.
-We stopped for a coffee on the other side to admire the road, zig-zagging down the mountain like a silver ribbon.
+Surely one of the best driving roads in Europe; this road is simply breathtaking and the fulfilment of a long held dream.
+It was cold at the top (there was still snow in early June) so we stopped for a coffee on the other side to admire the road, zig-zagging down the mountain like a silver ribbon.
 We crested another two passes on our route to Zurich and stopped in Davos for lunch to celebrate our epic, incredible and unforgettable tour of Italy by motorhome!

 If you don’t have the time required for such a long tour and prefer to stay in the north, check out the perfect itinerary for touring Italy in ten days, which covers Rome, Florence and Venice.